Cendrillon au Far West: Plot

 The outlaws take the queen back to their hideout, a ship in the middle of quicksand, and politely threaten her to sign a will that would give their leader her inheritance.
 She takes advantage of the polite nature of the leader and bides her time while her son and Cinderella run from Felicity and track the outlaws.
 During their journey, the prince eventually realizes that Cinderella is that mystery woman from the ball.

 As Felicity catches up to Cinderella and crew, she pulls out a gun and tries to shoot Cinderella.
 The prince and shaman trick them into falling off a cliff.
 They find themselves in a forest dense with bizarre flora, where the bandits find them and begin to ride vultures to chase them.
 Ultimately they find the bandit hideout and Cinderella is captured by the bandits, while the shaman is left to die.

 The bandit leader, Jefe, threatens to kill the duchess' son if she doesn't sign a contract.
-The threat is interrupted by Felicity and her goons shooting cannon balls at their ship, ultimately causing it to begin sinking.
+The threat is interrupted by Felicity and her goons shooting cannonballs at their ship, ultimately causing it to begin sinking.
 The bandits, frightened, begin to abandon ship while the prince fights the leader.
 The fight is cut short when Felicity and her goons and daughters arrive and hold the captain at gunpoint to marry herself and the prince.

 Cinderella lights a cannon that was stuck to the captain's leg and it fires him off into the distance.
 The damage from the cannon fire begins to cause the ship to break into pieces and sink.
 Cinderella, the duchess, and the prince, make their way to one end of the ship.
 Felicity is stuck on a part that's sinking faster, Cinderella offers her hand to help, but Felicity refuses, and dies.
 The shaman appears at the last moment with vultures and saves the three protagonists.
 Cinderella and the prince leave the town via train, presumably to marry and live at the prince's home country.